sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 | keepalive-pipelines |      |
 --------------------|------
 description         | [Pipelines][63] to use for processing keepalive events, specified in a comma-delimited list.
-If keepalive pipelines are not specified, the Sensu backend will use the default `keepalive` handler and create an event in sensuctl and the Sensu web UI. type                | List default             | `keepalive` environment variable   | `SENSU_KEEPALIVE_PIPELINES` command line example   | {{< code shell >}}
+If keepalive pipelines are not specified, the Sensu backend will use the default `keepalive` handler and create an event in sensuctl and the Sensu web UI.<br><br>To specify pipelines for the `keepalive-pipelines` flag, use the [fully qualified name][65] for pipeline resources (`core/v2.Pipeline`) plus the pipeline name. type                | List default             | `keepalive` environment variable   | `SENSU_KEEPALIVE_PIPELINES` command line example   | {{< code shell >}}
-sensu-agent start --keepalive-pipelines slack,email{{< /code >}}
+sensu-agent start --keepalive-pipelines core/v2.Pipeline.slack,core/v2.Pipeline.store-keepalives{{< /code >}}
 /etc/sensu/agent.yml example | {{< code shell >}}
 keepalive-pipelines:
-- slack
+- core/v2.Pipeline.slack
-- email
+- core/v2.Pipeline.store-keepalives
 {{< /code >}}

 <a id="keepalive-warning-timeout-flag"></a>